 Saturday 17th update.
 I found figures for the Alleweder (from the same source as above), and also comparisons with the aerodynamics of the Versatile/Orca and Leitra (from Adventures of Greg) so I've added these to the calculator too.
 I'm a little less sure of their accuracy than of the Mango figures, but they seem about right. i.e. Alleweder which I've ridden a little is quicker than my PDQ but slower than a Mango.
 What I find most interesting with these extra figures is the comparison between Versatile and Leitra.
 The Leitra generally is shown to be a little quicker than the Versatile, and it's almost entirely a function of its lower weight.
 Add an incline and it does quite well, amongst the velomobiles it comes second only to the Mango Sport with a 5% hill.

 Sunday 17th July 2011 update.
 Yesterday, a blogger accused me (not via email directly to me, but on his own blog without even telling me) of changing the results of this calculator to favour the Mango over his Quest.
 He based this comparison on the re-appearance of the calculator on the Kreuzotter website, saying that this "original" calculator gives different results to my modified version.
 He is right that the results are different, but there is a much more innocent explanation than subterfuge.
 The calculator on the Kreuzotter website has a different version of code and gets different results to that which I retrieved from the wayback machine and modified.
-Other people also have copies of same version as I do, including noping.net.
+Other people also have copies of same version as I do, including noping.net (no longer available).
 Their calculators give the same results for the same inputs as mine does (be careful, not all default values are the same).
 I am not sure as yet whether the version of the calculator on the Kreuzotter website is an updated version of what I have or an older version which has been restored.
 However, unfortunately it does not have the extra velomobiles defined.
 If you want to make a comparison between different bikes then probably either calculator will work with a reasonable degree of accuracy.
 Any inaccuracy in one calculator vs. another will be approximately equal for one bike vs. another in the same calculator.
 Making comparisons between one calculator's results for one bike and another calculator's results for another bike will not give an accurate impression.
 Therefore, to compare a Quest with a Mango or other velomobile, please use my version of the calculator as it is the only one which has data for these other machines.
 Finally, note that this is just an online calculator.
 It can only ever give an estimate of actual performance.